NieneB/InternshipReport/index.md

  <!-- Interaction is considered as one of the key characteristics of geo-visualization, a map is nowadays seen as an interactive interface.
 Interactivity lets the user explore the geo-data and be in control and not depended on the cartographer.
 Interaction empowers the viewer/user to modify the data display.
-(Dibiase et al., 1992)(Ogao & Kraak, 2002)(Nöllenburg, 2007) -->
+(Dibiase et al., 1992; Nöllenburg, 2007; Ogao & Kraak, 2002)-->

 Two main interactive visualization techniques are introduced by Buja et al. form Nöllenburg (2007).